hasantanvir79/RealEstateProject/README.md

 The data is scrapped from kv.ee, as a result, data etching, transforming, loading (ETL cycle) will be performed on top of the analysis.
 The steps are as followed;
 * Data Collection
+* Data Cleaning
 * Initial Preprocessing
 * Exploratory Data Analysis
-* Data Cleaning
 *
 *
 *
 *

 ### Data Collection
 Data have been colected using the scrapper.py script from kv.ee website.
+The script has been provided by Arko Keskula, my supervisor, on which I improvised.
 It took around 18 hours to collect all the 26,309 instances.
 For scrapping data from any website, the important part is to understand the strucure of the website.
-My supervisor, Arko, helped me writing the scrapper on which I improvised it slightly.

 The following tables shows how the raw data looks;